apache/pekko/docs/src/main/paradox/stream/stream-io.md

 ## Streaming File IO

-Akka Streams provide simple Sources and Sinks that can work with @apidoc[util.ByteString] instances to perform IO operations on files.
+Pekko Streams provide simple Sources and Sinks that can work with @apidoc[util.ByteString] instances to perform IO operations on files.

 Streaming data from a file is as easy as creating a *FileIO.fromPath* given a target path, and an optional